Skip to content

 Resources have various actions that can be performed on them.
 Each of these can be restricted by access rules as required.

 • Minting: Creating new units of a resource.
-Default access: DenyAll (only OwnerRule applies)
+Default: DenyAll, updater Locked.

 • Burning: Destroying units of a resource.
-Default access: DenyAll (only OwnerRule applies)
+Default: DenyAll, updater Locked.

 • Depositing/Withdrawing: Moving resources into or out of vaults.
-Default access: AllowAll (anyone can deposit or withdraw from vaults they control)
+Default: AllowAll, updater Locked.

-• Recall: The resource owner can recall resources from any vault on the ledger.
-This is a powerful feature that can be used for regulatory compliance, recovering lost tokens, or implementing certain business logic.
+• Recall: Lets a privileged caller withdraw resources from any vault on the ledger.
+Useful for regulatory compliance, recovering lost tokens, or implementing certain business logic.
 Explorers should make it clear when this is anything other than DenyAll.
-NOTE: An owner cannot recall if this is set to DenyAll.
+Default: DenyAll, updater Locked — once locked, even the owner cannot enable recall later.

-• Freezable: The resource owner can freeze resources in any vault on the ledger.
+• Freezable: Lets a privileged caller freeze resources in any vault on the ledger.
+Default: DenyAll, updater Locked.

 • Update Non-Fungible Data: Applies to non-fungible resources.
-Defines an AccessRule that controls who can update the mutable data of non-fungible tokens.
-Default access: DenyAll (only OwnerRule applies)
+Controls who can update the mutable data of non-fungible tokens.
+Default: AllowAll, updater Owner.

 Vaults are secure containers used to hold resources.
 Every component can have many or no vaults.
 A vault can only ever hold one resource.